chpotl/userGenerator/README.md

 # REST API

-The REST API to the app is described below.
+The REST API for the app is described below.

 ## Get all users